tahseen447/com.justone.json/README.md

 This package is intended for use in parsing streamed JSON messages which contain some expected structure.
 A single parser instance is able to parse multiple messages and the navigation path to reach an element of interest need only be defined once prior to parsing any messages.

-Methods are also provided for exploration of the message structure after it has been parsed.
+Methods are also provided for the run-time exploration of the message structure after it has been parsed.

 ## Elements